werowe/jina-doc-sample/sample.md

 This constructor acts as an single `indexer`.

-Some points to note:
+Some itemd to note:

 * This will let you `query` this (which?) index.
 * The `embedding` vector can come from any upstream `encoder`.
-* The corresponding `binary` pod response message of corresponding is stored in the key-value index.
+* The corresponding `binary` pod response message is stored in a key-value index.
 This lets the `VectorIndexer` be responsible for obtaining the most relevant documents.
 It does this bying finding similarities in the `embedding` space while targeting the `key-value` database to extract meaningful (need better word **useful**?  **relevant**?) data and fields.